John-Li-happy/NewYorkTimesDemo/README.md

 # NewYorkTimesDemo
-A small news demo creating berfore big election day, used to fetch updatest news.
+A news demo creating berfore big election day, used to fetch updatest news.

 ## Following Test-Driven-Development (TDD)
 Unit test procedure is deployed, to build a soild / bugless project.